 - Non residual herbicide, breaking down in the soil within 72 hours

 - Safe to use around children, pets, vegetables and gardens

 - 100% synthetic chemical free and glyphosate free

 - Owned and produced in Australia

-While hand plucking weeds has long been considered to be the easiest, cost-free and efficient method used to prevent a weed infestation – it’s certainly not the most convenient.
-In comparison, a glyphosate-free weed killer like Bioweed is a safe way to keep them under control.
+While hand plucking weeds has long been considered to be an easy and cost-free method used to prevent a weed infestation – it’s certainly not the most convenient.
+A glyphosate-free weed killer like Bioweed is a safe way to keep them under control.
 As a non-residual solution, it will break down into the soil in as little as 72 hours and can combat over 200 invasive weed species.

 If you’re on the hunt for a natural weed killer, more organic gardening solutions, or simply want to know more about eliminating weeds safely, check out other tips and tricks in our online advice forum, or contact us for any further queries.